DucManhPhan/DucManhPhan.github.io/_posts/2019-07-27-MVC-architecture-pattern.md

 <br>

 ## When to use
+- An application needs asynchronous communication on the back-end.
+- An application has a functionality which results do not need to reload a full page, for example, commenting on a post while using Facebook or scrolling infinitely.
+- Manipulation of data is mostly on the client side rather than server side.
+- Same type of data is being delivered in different ways on a single page.
+- When an application has many insignificant connections that are used to modify data (button, switches).

 <br>

 ## Benefits & Drawback
 1. Benefits

+    - Faster development process

-    - Multiple developers can work simultaneously on the model, controller and views.
+        Multiple developers can work simultaneously on the model, controller and views.
 The application developed by using MVC can be three times faster than application developed using other development patterns.

     - MVC enables logical grouping of related actions on a controller together.
 The views for a specific model are also group together.

+    - Ability to provide multiple views

-    - Models can have multiple views.
+        Models can have multiple views.
 Code duplication is very limited in MVC because it separates data and business logic from the display.

+    - Support for asynchronous technique

-    - MVC also supports asynchronous technique, which helps developers to develop an application that loads very fast.
+        MVC also supports asynchronous technique, which helps developers to develop an application that loads very fast.

+    - MVC model returns the data without formatting

-    - NVC pattern returns data without applying any formatting.
+        MVC pattern returns data without applying any formatting.
 So the same components can be used and called for use with any interface.

+    - In some frameworks that use MVC pattern such as Spring, ..., it will use Front Controller pattern.

+        Front Controller pattern will handle multiple incoming requests using single interface (controller).

+        Front Controller provides centralized control.
+We need to configure only one controller in web server instead of many.

+        Front Controller provides support rich communications to design our web application.

 2. Drawbacks